 What alternative therapies are there for rheumatoid arthritis?

 Prescription medicines are usually the first treatment choice, however some people with rheumatoid arthritis have tried alternative therapies.
 Some people have tried supplements to reduce symptoms of arthritis.
-Examples include glucosamine and chondroitin sulfate, omega-3 fatty acids (fish oil) and gamma-linolenic acid (evening primrose and borage).
+Examples include omega-3 fatty acids (fish oil) and gamma-linolenic acid (evening primrose and borage).
 Additional botanical supplements include valerian, ginger, curcumin (turmeric), boswellia, feverfew and thunder god vine (used in traditional Chinese medicine).

 Over-the-counter treatments for rheumatoid arthritis